 When the camera is in position, you tighten the ball joint by twisting a knob or lever.
 For versatility and price, a ball head is an excellent choice.

-There are many other styles of course, with precision gearing, gimbals to allow smooth, flowing movement etc., but you don't need these for basic real estate interior work.
+There are many other styles of course, with precision gearing, gimbals to allow smooth, flowing movement etc., but you shouldn't need these for real estate photography.

-Real estate interior shots that show lopsided rooms, or rooms with vertical lines that seem to bend, don't do justice to the property.
+Real estate interior shots that show lopsided rooms, or rooms with vertical lines that lean to one side, don't do justice to the property.
 They don't look professional either.

 Often the root cause of both problems is simply not levelling the camera before taking the photographs.